Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 customisation.

-We'll try to update the current theme from orange and blue to more blue-ish tones, which tend to remind me of the holiday season.
+We'll try to update the current theme from orange and blue to more blue-ish tones, which tend to remind us of the holiday season.
 Afterward, in the `diff`, see how we changed some of the colors:

 ```diff